YupengLei/WebProxy/README.md

 To use the web proxy, first compile the `main.c` file using a C compiler

+gcc main.c -o main

+Then, start the proxy server by running the following command:

+./main <port>

+Replace `<port>` with the port number on which you want to run the proxy server.

+Once the proxy server is running, you can configure your web browser to use the proxy server.
+In Firefox, for example, go to Preferences -> General -> Network Proxy and enter the IP address and port number of the proxy server.

 ## Features

 This web proxy supports the following features: